SurrealPartisan/shiofaioth/README.md

   * Example 2 (with a postposition): "Mie xae-doia-paoi xien dain dienio-four.", "I (have to) do it for the child(ren)."
 * **Dative**: Used for the indirect object, and for class 2 possession either in adjectival form with the postposition "ka" or independently without it.
 Similarly to the genitive, a "to have" construction is possible.
   * Example 1 (indirect object): "Sie rue-ausoa-fioi naiet *uim poulitaikeir*!", "Don't believe a politician!"
+  * Example 2 (indirect object together with a direct object): "Mie xae-xiefen-duei hein boun *duim koira*.", "I give a bone to the dog."
   * Example 2 (adjectival possession): "hai siaruc-bei-moer *haim paurein-ka*", "a brother of a parent" ("an uncle")
   * Example 3 ("to have"): "*Duim suroiteir* soe-ecoi-duei ai amio kaunis.", "The builder has a beautiful friend."
 * **Locative, lative and separative**: Locative is used to indicate existing in a location or state, lative moving to a location or state and separative moving from a location or state.
 They are used either independently (very often, even when a suitable postposition exists) or with one of the many postpositions as found in the table below.
-  * Example 1 (independent): "Mie xae-xiefen-duei hein boun *duit koira*.", "I give a bone to the dog."
+  * Example 1 (independent): "Mie xae-ecoi-duei *dail haim*.", "I am home."
   * Example 2 (with postposition): "Mie xae-ecoi-xoai hui pieteir-naiet *duix fuosi fieme sait*.", "I have been sober since last year."

 | Postposition | Locative meaning                       | Lative meaning | Separative meaning |